 “The main focus in Pilates is to keep the breathing flowing, and you’ll soon see that you feel calmer and more at peace,” says Paola.
-“You’ll start to make better food choices, you’ll feel happier and more connected to your body and this leads to a ripple effect of eating more nutritious food with fewer calories.”
+While many factors control what food we eat, everything from stress to the menstrual cycle, Pilates instructor Paola says that post-class, she tends to make better food choices.

 How often should you practice Pilates?

-Want to know how to lose belly fat and lose weight while doing Pilates?
 Practice regularly.
-Joseph Pilates recommended practicing his method at least four times a week to get the best results.
+Founder of the practice, Joseph Pilates recommended practicing his method at least four times a week to get the best results.
 “If you’re pressed for time though, even just 10 minutes every day from Monday to Friday can be very beneficial,” says Paola.
-“After just five days, you can notice visible results in your waistline.”

 How does Pilates change your body shape?

 “Get ready for your clothes to fit better too.
-In fact, I recommend trying on a pair of jeans or a skirt that is tight and then try it again after ten Pilates sessions to see a real difference,” she says.
+In fact, I recommend trying on a pair of tight jeans or a skirt and then try them again after ten Pilates sessions to see a real difference,” she says.

 What type of Pilates is best for weight loss?